High School Musical 3: Senior Year: Plot

-The next day, at school, Ms. Darbus notices the lack of students signing up for the musical, and Sharpay suggests a one-woman show.
-Kelsi signs up everyone in homeroom, much to the class' dismay.
-Ms. Darbus announces that the show will be called "Senior Year", focusing on the future of the graduating seniors, and reveals that Sharpay, Ryan, Kelsi, and Troy have all been considered for a scholarship at Juilliard, but only one will be chosen.
+The next day, at school, Ms. Darbus notices the lack of students signing up for the musical and Sharpay Evans suggests a one-woman show.
+Kelsi Nielsen signs up everyone in homeroom, much to the class' dismay.
+Ms. Darbus announces that the show will be called "Senior Year", focusing on the future of the graduating seniors, and reveals that Sharpay, her brother Ryan, Kelsi and Troy have all been considered for a scholarship at Juilliard but only one will be chosen.
 Sharpay becomes desperate to win and, knowing that Kelsi will give the best songs to Troy and Gabriella, gets Ryan to try to persuade Kelsi to give them a song by predicting her and Ryan's future ("I Want It All").
 Sharpay later befriends Tiara Gold, a British transfer student, and they begin working together.
-However, everyone begins to suspect Tiara might be using Sharpay for her own personal gain, with Ryan, Taylor, Chad, and the others attempting to warn her.
-However, Sharpay refuses to believe it.

 While on the rooftop, Troy asks Gabriella to prom and she teaches him how to dance ("Can I Have This Dance?"), while Taylor refuses Chad's pathetic attempt to ask her to the dance.
 She later relents when Chad asks again in front of the other students during lunch.
 The group rehearses for the musical with a scene about their prom night ("A Night to Remember").
-The next day, Ryan and Kelsi rehearse ("Just Wanna Be With You"), which leads to Ryan asking Kelsi to prom, while Troy and Chad reminisce about their past in Reilly's Auto Parts ("The Boys are Back").
+The next day, Ryan and Kelsi rehearse ("Just Wanna Be With You"), which leads to Ryan asking Kelsi to prom, while Troy and Chad reminisce about their past in Riley's Auto Parts ("The Boys are Back").
 Tiara learns Gabriella has been accepted into the Stanford Freshman's Honors Program and informs Sharpay, who, in turn, informs Troy and convinces him that he is the only thing keeping Gabriella from going.
-Troy convinces Gabriella to go, and she leaves for college the next day ("Walk Away").
+Troy convinces Gabriella to go and she leaves for college the next day ("Walk Away").